truthcoin/www.truthcoin.info/_posts/2016-12-05-protocol-upgrade-terminology.md

 ### What Mean Forks Remove: Functionality

 The software of [this quad robot at 6:55](https://www.ted.com/talks/raffaello_d_andrea_the_astounding_athletic_power_of_quadcopters#t-400632) allows it to reach any point in space, even if some of its appendages are removed.
 If we assume that 'yaw-flying' is one of the many algorithms programmed into the 'original' quad, then the decision to disable a few wings (for whatever reason) is **not** a 'mean' fork with respect to range.
-While the quad has lost one degree of freedom wrt motion (yaw), it can still reach any location in the room.
-Therefore, the three degrees of freedom  (of range) that we care about are unaffected.
+While the quad has lost one degree-of-freedom wrt motion (yaw), it can still reach any location in the room.
+Therefore, the three dimensions (of range) that we care about are unaffected.
 To restate: losing two wings is Mean wrt yaw, but Kind wrt range.
 Losing two wings is also Mean wrt flying mode, cargo stability, battery life and (probably) altitude, top speed, etc.

 To be mean, you have to be prevented from *acheiving a goal* with your *present software*.
 This is why repurposing the [ignored OP NOPs](https://en.bitcoin.it/wiki/Script#Reserved_words) to [create new opcodes](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki#summary) is 0% mean.